Ayushman09/Ayushman09/README.md

 Have a look :arrow_heading_down:
 <section>

-- 🔭 I’m currently working as a Backend Developer and Automation Engineer using Python
+- 🔭 I’m currently working as a Backend Developer and Automation Development using Python, NodeJs.

-- 🌱 I’m currently learning API Development and Machine Learning
+- 🌱 I’m currently learning Devops and Utility tools.

-- 👯 I’m looking to collaborate on Machine Learning Projects or Small scale Web Projects
+- 👯 I’m looking to collaborate as a Freelancing Backend Developer or Small scale Full Stack Web Projects(FE- HTML+CSS/React, BE- Node/Django/Flask)

 - 🤔 I’m looking for help with the same mentioned above.
 I would love to work with people with experience in the above mentioned areas. :100: